DreymaR/BigBagKbdTrixPKL/Source/EPKL_Source/README.md

 * PKL[eD] v0.4.5: Common prefix-entry syntax for keypress/deadkey/extend.
 Allows, e.g., literal/deadkey release from Extend.
 	- Layouts, Extend and dead keys now support the same prefix-entry syntax, parsing "%$*=@&" as first character specially.
 	- The "&" prefix denotes literals/powerstrings found in a separate file.
 These may span more than one line.
-	- There's a string file specified in the layout.ini, by default it's Files\_eD_PwrStrings.ini
+	- There's a string file specified in the Layout.ini, by default it's Files\_eD_PwrStrings.ini
 	- The ligature name can be any text string.
 In layout entries, two-digit names are prettiest.
 	- Note that programs handle line breaks differently!
 In some apps, \r\n is needed but that creates a double break in others.
 	- SendMode can be selected for powerstrings (Input, Message, Paste from Clipboard) in the string file.